sodacan-net/sodacan-core/agent/README.md

 # Sodacan Agent
-The SodaCan agent provides a framework around the execution of one or more  `modules`.
+The Sodacan agent provides a framework around the execution of one or more  `modules`.

 The Sodacan agent is mostly a thin wrapper around the Sodacan runtime.
 It manages the top-level list of modules handled by that agent and creates the thread used by each module.